Published on Friday, September 18, 2015

 Introducing Seavus Project Viewer 2016

-Seavus Project Viewer 2016 is the first project viewer to implement support for files created in Microsoft Project 2016.
+Seavus Project Viewer 2016 is the first Microsoft Project File Viewer to implement support for files created in Microsoft Project 2016.
 Its user interface comes with identical Microsoft Project look and feel, thus eliminating training costs (see picture below).

 Full support for Windows 10 is included in Seavus Project Viewer 2016, which is a definite advantage if your company is planning to upgrade to the latest operating system from Microsoft in the following months.
 It is also noteworthy that again, my research which included 6 project viewers found only Seavus Project Viewer 2016 with full support for Windows 10.